jasonbot/weblog/content/weblog/new-features-better-code.md

    dict['other_key'] = int(dict['other_key'])
 ```

-When a dictionary (which in Python is a bag of key/value anythings) starts to get changed willy-nilly over the course of its lifetime it gets _really hard to tell_ just _where_ and _when_ a speccific piece of data in the dictionary was created/modified.
+When a dictionary (which in Python is a bag of key/value anythings) starts to get changed willy-nilly over the course of its lifetime it gets _really hard to tell_ just _where_ and _when_ a specific piece of data in the dictionary was created/modified.

 So how do we go about mutating data _as needed_?
 One of two patterns: